 Base Salary.
 The Company paid base salaries to each of the Named Executive Officers to provide them with fixed pay commensurate with the Named Executive Officer's role and responsibilities, experience, expertise and individual performance.
-As more fully described in the section of this Proxy Statement captioned "Employment Arrangements," as of December 31, 2012, the Company had employment agreements with each of the Named Executive Officers.
+As more fully described in the section of this Proxy Statement captioned "Employment Arrangements," as of December 31, 2013, the Company had employment agreements with each of the Named Executive Officers.
 The Compensation Committee, as constituted at the time the parties entered into the employment agreements or any amendments thereof, reviewed and approved the salary established in each such agreement or amendment.
 The Compensation Committee considered each employee's salary history, value in the marketplace and performance (including at the Company and previous employment).

-The annual base salary of our Chief Executive Officer, Mr. Rosenfeld, was fixed at \$551,250 for the 2012 Fiscal Year under an employment agreement that expired on December 31, 2012.
-The expired employment agreement was replaced with a new agreement dated December 31, 2012, which remains in effect until December 31, 2015 and provides for an annual base salary of \$578,813, \$607,754 and \$638,142 for the fiscal years ending December 31, 2013, 2014 and 2015, respectively.
-The employment agreement of our Chief Operating Officer, Mr. Sinha, provides for an annual base salary of \$575,000 for the 2012 Fiscal Year and throughout the term of the agreement, which will expire on December 31, 2013.
-Under the employment agreement, as amended, of our Chief Financial Officer, Mr. Dharia's annual base salary for the 2012 Fiscal Year was and will remain at \$554,719 until the agreement expires on December 31, 2014.
-The annual base salary of our Brand Director, Mr. Schmertz, was fixed at \$660,000 for the 2012 Fiscal Year under an employment agreement that expired on December 31, 2012.
-The expired agreement was replaced with a new agreement dated January 2, 2013 under which Mr. Schmertz will be paid an annual base salary of \$725,000 in 2013 and 2014 until the employment agreement expires on December 31, 2014.
-The annual base salary of our Executive Vice President - Wholesale, Ms. Varela, was fixed at \$450,000 for the 2012 Fiscal Year and for the remainder of the term of an employment agreement, which will expire on December 31, 2013.
+The annual base salary of our Chief Executive Officer, Mr. Rosenfeld, was fixed at \$578,813 for the 2013 Fiscal Year under an employment agreement dated December 31, 2012 that remains in effect until December 31, 2015 and provides for an annual base salary of \$607,754 and \$638,142 for the fiscal years ending December 31, 2014 and 2015, respectively.
+The annual base salary of our Chief Operating Officer, Mr. Sinha, was fixed at \$575,000 for the 2013 Fiscal Year under an employment agreement that expired on December 31, 2013.
+The expired employment agreement was replaced with a new agreement dated January 10, 2014, which remains in effect through December 31, 2016, and provides for an annual base salary of \$600,000, \$630,000 and \$661,500 for the fiscal years ending December 31, 2014, 2015 and 2016, respectively.
+Under the employment agreement, as amended, of our Chief Financial Officer, Mr. Dharia's annual base salary for the 2013 Fiscal Year was and will remain at \$554,719 until the agreement expires on December 31, 2014.
+The annual base salary of our Brand Director, Mr. Schmertz, was fixed at \$725,000 for the 2013 Fiscal Year and the year ending December 31, 2014 under an employment agreement dated January 2, 2013 that will expire on December 31, 2014.
+The annual base salary of our Executive Vice President - Wholesale, Ms. Varela, was fixed at \$450,000 for the 2013 Fiscal Year under an employment agreement that expired on December 31, 2013.
+The expired employment agreement was replaced with a new agreement dated January 10, 2014, which remains in effect through December 31, 2016, and provides for an annual base salary of \$500,000 for 2014, 2015 and 2016.
 Please see the section of this Proxy Statement captioned "Summary Compensation Table" and "Employment Arrangements" for a more detailed description of their employment agreement and compensation.
 Salary increases for Named Executive Officers are generally consistent with those of other management employees.